 Why do you have to add software from some guy's site?

 Because an SSH client is an important security tool, and so one isn't included in Windows.

 Come join the Linux movement, and you too can be dismissive of poorly designed but expensive software.

-I own and use two Raspberry Pis, and the first one I one bought has never had a keyboard or display connected.
-I have only used it by connecting in over SSH.
+I own and use several Raspberry Pis, and most of them have had a keyboard or display connected.
+I have only used them by connecting in over SSH.

 When I got the second one I thought I should see what the keyboard and display experience was like.
 It looked very sharp on my large television display.
 But then I went back to exclusively using them by connecting in over SSH.

-Here are the two, stacked in a small case that still is about twice as wide as really needed.
+Here are two early Raspberry Pi cards, stacked in a small case that still is about twice as wide as really needed.